bradley-ray/simple-regex-rust/README.md

 Basic regex engine in rust for educational purposes.
 Mainly to explore building libraries in rust and testing.
+Not close to an efficient implmentation, nor trying to be.

 Inspired by [this article](https://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html).